 The 2022 Medal Award process launches today with new eligibility criteria.

-The Master’s Medal will be awarded to an early-stage researcher with the best peer reviewed paper within the broad area of vision science or eyecare and spanning laboratory studies to translational or public health research.
-The paper should have been published (including ePub ahead of time) within the period 1st August 2020 to 31st July 2022 and must report the results of research, defined as the process of investigation leading to new insights or new knowledge within a subject area.
-Articles accepted for publication or under review are not eligible.
+The Master’s Medal will be awarded to an early-stage researcher with the best peer reviewed paper within the broad area of vision science or eyecare, spanning laboratory studies to translational or public health research.
+The paper should have been published (including ePub ahead of time) within the period 1st August 2020 to 31st July 2022, based on higher-level study, and must report and interpret the results of research, defined as the process of investigation leading to new insights or new knowledge within a subject area.
+Articles under review or accepted for publication but not yet generally available are not eligible.
 The applicant must have made a significant contribution to the work and this must be confirmed in writing as part of the application.
 (Details are given on the application form).

 The judging panel will be drawn from professors and senior staff working in UK universities and at senior levels in clinical practice.
 Care is taken to ensure that submissions are assessed by individuals with no supervisory or collaborative connection with the applicant.
 No account will be taken of any current or previous connection between applicants, supervisors or team members and The Worshipful Company of Spectacle Makers or with The Spectacle Makers’ Charity.
 Personal letters of support will not be taken into account in judging entries and should not be provided.

 The closing date for entries is 6pm on Monday 15 August 2022.
 The panel expects to make its final decision in mid-September.
 All applicants will be notified of the outcome by email.
 The judging panel’s decision is final and no appeals or requests for individual feedback will be accepted.